mendix/docs/content/en/docs/refguide/modeling/xpath/_index.md

     Retrieve the average of the total prices of all paid orders.

 {{% alert color="warning" %}}
+Not all [XPath operators](/refguide/xpath-operators/) are supported by Studio Pro.
+{{% /alert %}}

+{{% alert color="warning" %}}
-Not all [XPath operators](/refguide/xpath-operators/) are supported by Studio Pro and the syntax of your query may differ between Studio Pro and Java environments.
+The syntax of XPath queries may differ between Studio Pro and Java environments.
 In Studio Pro, you do not write complete queries, only the constraints.
 The entity is implicitly determined by the context.
 So, instead of `//Sales.Customer[Name='Jansen']`, you only need to write `[Name='Jansen']` in the context of a customer.
 In Java, you do need to write whole queries, including the double slashes (`//`) and the entity name.
 {{% /alert %}}

 ## 2 XPath Elements